 - Business description

-There are advanced techniques centers can use to optimize their Google My Business listing, but we will be writing about this more comprehensively in a later post. :)
+There are advanced techniques centers can use to optimize their Google Business Profile listing, but we will be writing about this more comprehensively in a later post. :)

 Social media marketing isn’t anything new and it’s certainly gaining the attention of drug and alcohol rehabs across the country and around the world every single day.
 But before you start pumping out content willy nilly, be sure to incorporate the following into your strategy: